Call Today! Free Immediate Response (818) 781-1570

 So, what's the difference?
 The difference in the conduct between the two levels is that misdemeanor arson is characterized by mere reckless conduct, whereas felony arson is willful and malicious conduct.
 In other words, being reckless is different than being malicious.

-For example, acting “recklessly” means you were aware that your conduct presented a substantial risk of causing a fire, and ignored the risk.
-A common example could be a situation where you throw a burning cigarette from your car into brush along the highway, causing a fire.
+For example, acting “recklessly” means you were aware that your conduct presented a substantial risk of causing a fire and ignored the risk.
+A common example could be throwing a burning cigarette from your car into a brush along the highway, causing a fire.

-Another example includes a situation where you build a campfire to cook some food in an area that has posted signs prohibiting any fires, and then a strong wind comes along starting a fire.
+Another example includes a situation where you build a campfire to cook some food in an area that has posted signs prohibiting any fires, and then a strong wind comes along, starting a fire.
 In these examples, your conduct was reckless.
 Malicious arson means you set a fire willfully with the intent to damage or destroy it with fire.

 Under California Penal Code Section 451, the crime of malicious arson is legally defined as:

 By law, willfully means on purpose.
 Maliciously means you intentionally committed a wrongful act.
-A “structure” could include a building, home, motor vehicles, bridge, tent, or even a tunnel.
+A “structure” could include a building, home, motor vehicle, bridge, tent, or even a tunnel.
 “Forest land” is any type of brush-covered land, woods, forest, or grasslands.

-• (1) you set fire to or burned, or helped cause the burning, of a structure, forest, land or property, and
+• (1) you set fire to or burned, or helped cause the burning, of a structure, forest, land, or property and

 • (2) You acted willfully and maliciously.